dimitar-ivanov-ivanov/Battleship/README.md

 # Battleship
-Implementation of 2D Battleship game.
+Implementation of 2D Battleship game written in C.